How to Claim Travel Insurance? A Comprehensive Beginner’s Guide (2025)

 Read your insurance policy carefully to see if cover is excluded if you participate in a competition or tournament.
 Beware, as any sporting event that gives you the opportunity to win a prize might be considered a competition.

-But before you sign yourself up for that motorcycle drag race, know that many travel insurance will not cover you for injuries or losses suffered in the course of high risk activities, which often include flying planes for hobby or sightseeing, racing any kind of vehicle, skydiving, and even rock climbing on actual rocks, as opposed to artificial rock walls.
+But before you sign yourself up for that motorcycle drag race, know that many travel insurance will not cover you for injuries or losses suffered in the course of high risk activities, which often include flying planes for hobby or sightseeing, racing any kind of vehicle, skydiving, and even rock climbing.

-If you broke your leg two years ago and then break it again while you’re overseas, you might not be able to make a claim for medical expenses incurred.
-If you were recently injured or have a medical condition like diabetes or anaemia, you might want to consider upgrading your insurance so it includes pre-existing medical conditions, just in case something happens and you run into problems when trying to make a claim.
+If you were recently injured or have a medical condition like diabetes or anemia, you might want to consider upgrading your insurance so it includes pre-existing medical conditions, just in case something happens and you run into problems when trying to make a claim.

 Before you heave a sigh of relief that your insurance policy offers coverage if you lose your passport or laptop, beware.
 To make sure people don’t try to make claims for forgetting their stuff on the train or trying to pawn their belongings, most insurance policies require that you make a police report or contact the authorities within 24 hours of the loss.